-Val Barry prize
+Val Barry prize (revised criteria, 2023)

-If a candidate performs to the highest standard in the exams the Val Barry prize may be awarded by the Board of the Faculty on the recommendation of the Convenor of Examinations.
-This is awarded to a candidate who presents two PHRs of the highest standard on first submission, and who has also performed to the highest standard on the Part 3 Oral Examination of Professional Competence.
+If a candidate performs to the highest standard in the exams the Val Barry prize may be awarded every two years by the Board of the Faculty on the recommendation of the Convenor of Examinations.
+The award will be for the candidate who has performed best among all candidates sitting Part III Oral Examination of Professional Competence during each two-year period.